7hedubz/WorldOrganizer_Python/README.md

 You can double click any relationship to open up the description-window for that feature/country as well (provided it's not already open)

 I think that's about it!
 If there is any confusion you can email me at Kychdo@gmail.com, you can also reach me there with any errors/bugs you find so I might try to fix them.
 I would appreciate as much information about the issue as possible, including a screenshot of the error code (if there was one)

+As of May in 2020 this project is no longer being added to or supported.

+It will however in it's current form still function as intended for all '.wc1' files that you may have created for it.

+I am however migrating it over to c# with multiple QoL improvements (found here https://github.com/7hedubz/WorldOrganizerCSharp )